RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 4. Save the program and build your solution.
 6. Check the **Error List** window to view the list of errors.
 7. Double-click an error in the list to position the cursor on the line of code that contains the error.
-8. Check the errors in the listing file, `ZBNKPRT.lst` as follows:

-    In File Explorer, navigate to `C:\MFETDUSER\tutorial\projects\Studio\cobol\Bankdemo\Listing`, and open the file in a text editor.
+8. To check the errors in the listing file, in File Explorer, navigate to `C:\MFETDUSER\tutorial\projects\Studio\cobol\Bankdemo\Listing`, and open the file `ZBNKPRT.lst` in a text editor.

     The lines that include syntax errors are marked with asterisks (\*\*).